Fame Is a Gun: Composition

-"Fame Is a Gun" is a dance and synth-pop song, with a length of three minutes and three seconds, produced by Anderfjärd and Kloser, who served as Rae's co-writers.
+"Fame Is a Gun" is a synth-pop song, with a length of three minutes and three seconds, produced by Anderfjärd and Kloser, who served as Rae's co-writers.
 In the lyrics, Rae addresses her relationship with notoriety, comparing fame to a firearm, and contending with her unapologetic desire to be famous.
 UPI's Jessica Inman considered the lyrics were a nod to Sheila E.'s "The Glamorous Life" which Rae named along with Prince as inspiring her while making the track.
 In an interview with Apple Music, she explained the song was meant to address "the trials and the tribulations that fame give and present to you."
 She elaborated: "I do want the glamorous life and that is what we all strive for, is this beautiful life of glitz, glamour and beauty and fame is almost the price that you pay for that life," continuing, "I was trying to dive deeper into this concept of fame is a gun and it's really dangerous and you don't really know what you're doing with it when you experience it, so you are pointing it blind, and you're unsure of what is going to be destroyed by it when you're experiencing it for the first time and it's just really reckless."
 Rae talked about her favorite moments on the song, stating, "I love the bridge because I love singing in that specific place in my voice.
 It's a comfortable and interesting register for me.
 I also love the lyrics," adding that, "I think the song communicates my relationship with fame in a very honest way, and the bridge expands on my desire and craving to be loved and expected."